— To Isaak von Sinclair

 * The Morea (Greek: Μορέας or Μωριάς) refers to the Peloponnese peninsula of southern Greece, a term used during the Middle Ages and the early modern period.

-** Names of two other rivers that rise in the Alps; the Ticino flows to Italy and the Rhone to France.
-The Rhine's first instinct is to set off for Asia, the source of civilization.
+** Names of two other rivers that rise in the Swiss Alps; the Ticino flows to Italy and the Rhone to France.
+Changing course from its original orientation, the poet suggests that the Rhine's first instinct is to set off for Asia, the source of civilization.